bensir213/bengoframe-py-report/README.md

 ![](imgs/image.jpg)

-BenGoFrame Python Report is created for the automation test report
+BenGoFrame Python Report is created for the automation test

 You can log the test details for the test steps so that you can check the details in the report